sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

   - A string value prefixed with "x_", to indicate that a private use string value is used.
   - A string value, as defined by {{RFC8288}}, corresponding to a "Relation Name" from the IANA "Link Relation Types" registry: https://www.iana.org/assignments/link-relations/link-relations.xhtml.
 When a string value defined in the IANA "SWID/CoSWID Link Relationship Value" registry matches a Relation Name defined in the IANA "Link Relation Types" registry, the value in the IANA "SWID/CoSWID Link Relationship Value" registry MUST be used instead, as this relationship has a specialized meaning in the context of a SWID/CoSWID tag.

-- media-type (index 41): The media type for the target resource, providing a resource consumer with a hint of what type of resource to expect.
+- media-type (index 41): A link can point to arbitrary resources on the endpoint, local network, or Internet using the href item.
+Use of this item supplies the resource consumer with a hint of what type of resource to expect.
 Media types are identified by referencing a "Name" from the IANA "Media Types" registry: http://www.iana.org/assignments/media-types/media-types.xhtml.

-- use (index 42): Determines if the referenced software component has to be installed before installing the tagged software component.
+- use (index 42): Determines if the referenced software component has to be installed before installing the software component identified by the tag.

-  An initial set of pre-defined use index and text values are defined in {{indexed-link-use}} that are based on the use values defined in {{SWID}}.
-These pre-defined use values are registered with IANA in the "SWID/CoSWID Link Use Value" registry {{iana-link-use}}, and MAY be expanded in the future.
+  An initial set of use index and text values are defined in {{indexed-link-use}}, and are based on the use values defined in {{SWID}}.
+These pre-defined use values are registered with IANA in the "SWID/CoSWID Link Use Value" registry {{iana-link-use}}.
+The values in this registry will likely be expanded in the future.

   The value of an ownership item MUST be one of the following: